Will the caliphate return before the Mahdi?

 There will be efforts before the Mahdi but the caliphate on the way of Prophet-hood would return only with the Mahdi.
 On the contrary, there would be phantom caliphate(s) in Shaam before the Mahdi which would send an army to attack the Mahdi.

-It is argued that this conclusion is an Ijtihad based on faulty information and that it is an unacceptable opinion until one quotes scholars who also stated likewise.
+Scholarly backing is asked for this conclusion (i.e. of phantom caliphate).
 Asking for scholarly precedence is a good request and such a culture should be encouraged.
 Earliest scholars who have stated that there would be a fake caliphate before the Mahdi are Al-Harith b.
 Abdullah b.
 Abi Rabee’, Zi Qarnat, Artat b. al-Munzir, Khalid b.
 Ma’dan, Al-Zuhri (he is explicit about the pledge given to this Shaami individual), and Abi Sadiq among many others.
-Moreover, when one read books on end times written in our times, one finds that this idea is very common.
+Moreover, when one reads books on end times written in our times, one finds that this idea is very common.
 Even though the fake caliphate idea is apparent from simple reading of the text, I have mentioned names of scholars of the past as well.

 Allah knows best.